Windows Mobile: Windows Mobile 5

 Windows Mobile 5.0, originally codenamed "Magneto", was released at Microsoft's Mobile and Embedded Developers Conference 2005 in Las Vegas, May 9–12, 2005, and was based on the Windows CE 5.0 kernel.
+It requires at least 64 MB of RAM and an ARM compatible processor.
+Microsoft Office Mobile and Windows Media Player 10 Mobile were pre-installed.